top of page

 Pros:

-• More affordable than other precious metals like gold or platinum
+• Affordable than other precious metals

 • Naturally complements cooler skin tones